sundeepmalali/aws/EC2.md

 - Web application firewall
 - basically to protect your instance
 - can specify rules to block/allow traffic

+- Amazon FSx for Windows File Server provides a fully managed native Microsoft Windows file system so you can easily move your Windows-based applications that require shared file storage to AWS.
+- EBS Multi Attach allows you to attach a volume to up to 16 instances, but would have issues across multiple availability zones, and could not use NTFS natively.
+- EFS uses the NFS protocol, and is explicitly not supported on Windows.
+- S3 is object-based storage, and would not be suitable as the backend for a file server

 **AWS Command Line Interface (CLI)**
 - login to any instance as usual using the public ip and key file